Charge Up is powering the national Indigenous electric highway!

 The differences between EV charge levels

 Most EVs can charge at three different levels — knowing the differences will help you choose the right charger for your driving needs.

 Level 1 chargers come included with EVs and can be plugged directly into a standard 120V household or workplace outlet and add about 7-9 km of range per hour charged.
 This level of charging may be sufficient for EV owners with a short daily commute.

 Level 2 charging stations use a 240 Volt outlet (similar to a kitchen stove) and add 30-60 km of range per hour charged.
 Level 2 charging stations can be found across Canada and a variety of Level 2 chargers can be purchased separately for use at home and locations eligible for ICE funding such as workplaces.

 LEVEL 3 (DC Fast Chargers)

-Level 3 charging stations (also known as Direct Current Fast-Chargers) use a 480 Volt system and can add up to 250 km of range per hour charged.
+Level 3 charging stations (also known as Direct Current Fast-Chargers) use a 480 Volt system and can add 250-500 km of range per hour charged.
 In many cases, you can charge an EV’s battery to 80% in 30 minutes.
-This will vary depending on the battery size and its level of charge.
+This will vary depending on the battery size and its existing level of charge.
 These stations make longer trips that much easier for EV drivers.
 This type of charging is compatible with the vast majority of EVs, but make sure to check if your model has this feature.